Classical Non-Relativistic Fractons: Exact solutions

 \subsection{Sample trajectory and discussion}

-Let us put all these together to understand a sample trajectory shown in \cref{fig:exact_sample} obtained numerically (shown in thick lines).
-Here, the trajectory begins in sector $3$ and settles down to an indefinite oscillation in sector $1_b$, while the momenta grow large indefinitely, consistent with the picture in \cref{fig:classical_3particles_fracton}.
+As an example, we combine all these different behaviors together to understand the numerical trajectory shown in \cref{fig:exact_sample} with thick lines.
+Here, the trajectory begins in sector $3$ and settles down to an indefinite oscillation in sector $1_b$, while the momenta increase indefinitely, consistent with the picture in \cref{fig:classical_3particles_fracton}.
 We mark the various locations where the trajectory crosses sectors along with associated momentum jump values using broken lines.

 From the piecewise solution, we see that for any initial condition starting anywhere within the shaded region in \cref{fig:Regions_3_label,fig:exact_sample}, the trajectory never leaves the region.
 And conversely any initial condition located outside the shaded region never enters the shaded region effectively dividing all trajectories.
 The latter class always ends on the border between some $0_\alpha$ and $1_\beta$ sectors when the position coordinate becomes frozen and momentum diverges.
 On the other hand, we observe that without fine-tuning, generic initial conditions starting anywhere within the shaded region in \cref{fig:Regions_3_label,fig:exact_sample} end up in such oscillatory steady states in the triangular shaded slivers in any one of the sectors $1_{a-f}$ of the form shown in \cref{fig:exact_sample}.
-The asymptotic oscillations correspond to the trajectory repeatedly bouncing between two borders separating some $1_\beta$ sector with adjacent $2_\alpha$ sectors.
+The asymptotic oscillations correspond to the trajectory repeatedly bouncing off the two borders separating some $1_\beta$ sector with adjacent $2_\alpha$ sectors.